verrazzano/docs/content/en/docs/concepts/VerrazzanoMultiCluster.md

 - It is registered with an admin cluster with a unique name.
 - Logs for Verrazzano system components and Verrazzano multicluster applications are sent to Elasticsearch running on the admin cluster, and viewable from that cluster.
-- A Verrazzano multicluster Kubernetes resource created on the admin cluster will be retrieved and deployed to a managed cluster if all of the following are true:
+- A Verrazzano multicluster Kubernetes resource, created on the admin cluster, will be retrieved and deployed to a managed cluster if all of the following are true:
   - The resource is in a namespace governed by a `VerrazzanoProject`.
   - The `VerrazzanoProject` is located in this managed cluster.